 You thought everything was going so swimmingly!
 This great guy and you really seemed to be hitting it off.
 There were amazing dates and romantic weekend getaways.
 Everything was just so perfect from your point of view.
 Then, suddenly, he’s too busy to see you, rarely calls you, and finally tells you that he feels things just aren’t working out.
 You never saw this coming!
 What HAPPENED?
-Have a look at the following things that just may have turned off your Prince Charming:
+Have a look at the following easy ways to turn him off:

 Me Me Me Me